Alexx-G/django-project-template/docs/readme.rst

-Place in this directories instructions/docs for your project.
+Place in this folder instructions/docs for your project.